-- c.
-Submittal of Unanticipated Confidential Recipient Information as a Deliverable The Recipient and the Energy Commission agree that during this Agreement, it is possible that the Recipient may obtain or develop additional data or information not originally identified as a confidential deliverable.
+c.
+Submittal of Unanticipated Confidential Recipient Information as a Deliverable

+The Recipient and the Energy Commission agree that during this Agreement, it is possible that the Recipient may obtain or develop additional data or information not originally identified as a confidential deliverable.
 In this case, Recipient shall follow the procedures for a request for designation of Confidential Information specified in 20 CCR 2505.
 The Energy Commission's Executive Director makes the determination of confidentiality.
-Such subsequent determinations may be added to the list of confidential deliverables in an Attachment to this Exhibit. - d.
-Disclosure of Confidential Recipient Information Disclosure of Confidential Recipient Information by the Energy Commission may only be made pursuant to 20 CCR 2506 and 2507.
-All confidential data, may only be made pursuant to 20 CCR 2506 and 2507.
+Such subsequent determinations may be added to the list of confidential deliverables in an Attachment to this Exhibit.

+d.
+Disclosure of Confidential Recipient Information

+Disclosure of Confidential Recipient Information by the Energy Commission may only be made pursuant to 20 CCR 2506 and 2507.
 All confidential data, records or deliverables that are legally disclosed by the Recipient or any other entity become public records and are no longer subject to the above confidentiality designation.